williamlewis/boto3-mgmt-events/README.md

-# boto3-mgmt-events
+# boto3-mgmt-events (Personal)

-Personal scripts to automate management of AWS resources using Python
+Scripts to automate management of AWS resources using Python

 </br>